 If you’re ready to jump in full boat and become a true 401k plan specialist, the third program I’d recommend on your quest would be the Accredited Fiduciary Investment Analyst (AIFA) by fi360.

 They’re both excellent next steps.

-The outline of the content in the QPFC program appears to provide the most comprehensive set of practical topics for a plan consultant, while the AIFA program gives you a very real, revealing look at how to go into a practice and find and close the compliance gaps through proper process and documentation from a fiduciary angle.
+The content in the CPFA program appears to meet similar learning objectives as the AIFA program, while the AIFA program definitely gives you a very real, revealing look at how to go into a practice and find and close the compliance gaps through proper process and documentation from a fiduciary angle.

-Another disclaimer – I’m an AIFA and attended that program so I can personally attest to the value I felt it provided, but as the former Managing Director of FSS, a former division of fi360, again, I may be a little biased here.
+Another disclaimer – I went through the AIFA program (held that credential for years) so I can personally attest to the value I felt it provided, but as the former Managing Director of FSS, a former division of fi360, again, I may be a little biased here.